SainsburyWellcomeCentre/aeon_docs/_sources/about/index.md.txt

 multidimensional quantification of behavioural dynamics and internal states at millisecond resolution.

 For an in-depth look at the unique challenges and opportunities presented by the datasets collected in Aeon, please refer to our [Design Considerations](target-design-considerations).
-If you have any questions or need further information, feel free to reach out to the [project maintainers](target-project-maintainers).
+If you have any questions or need further information, please contact us at swc-aeon@ucl.ac.uk.

 (target-project-maintainers)=
 ## Project Maintainers